Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Wood Staining Tips for Outdoor Decks, Fences, Gates & Arbors

-If you choose to stain the wood, I recommend using a linseed oil based solid or semi transparent stain.
-The linseed oil supplements and replaces the woods own naturally protective oils.
-A linseed oil based stain should be applied a few weeks after the project is completed and then, ideally, once a year.
+If you choose to use a stain, I recommend using one based on linseed oil that comes in a solid or semi transparent form.
+The linseed oil supplements and replaces the wood's own naturally protective oils.
+A linseed oil based stain should first be applied a few weeks after the project is completed and then, ideally, once a year.

 Below are some of my recommendations for products as well as tips for getting a great finish.